ertgl/django-xformula/README.md

 ## Usage

-Here's a basic, unsafe, pseudo example of how to use `django-xformula`.
-This code snippet demonstrates how to filter a Django queryset using a formula provided by the user:
+Using django-xformula in your Django application is straightforward.
+The following example demonstrates how to filter a Django queryset using a user-supplied formula.

 ```py
 from operator import call